dunnock/bn-api/cache/README.md

 *) redis-async handles reconnection logic under the hood, though while reconnecting there might be error responses.

-# Conclusions based on below data:
+## Conclusions based on data provided below:

-- Redis-async provides fastest response times, though it might be less stable on response times, which might be ok for cache
+- Redis-async provides fastest response times, though it might be less stable on response times, which might be ok for cache.
+-- redis-async with a pool is using custom simplistic pool implementation, based on a fact that client requires only readonly access and is recovering connection by itself, hence fixed array with sync round robin is enough.
 - Most pools will start timing out over certain number of concurrent connections.
 It seems between 32 and 64, but will heavily depend on setup.